jaysenjonsin/fe-assignment-react/README.md

 Noticed that data was rendering very slowly due to calls to useData on every re-render.
 Instead, I changed useData to only be called upon the initial page load since the data is static anyway.

+Testing:
+Could include more unit testing with more time.

 Styling:
 Styling can be improved with more time.